danieleteti/delphimvcframework/README.md

 - ✅ Added `LogException` function in `MVCFramework.Logger.pas` to easily log exception in standard way.

+- ✅ Improved `MVCAREntitiesGenerator` project - now it can better handle border cases, field names which collide with Delphi keywords and a big number of tables.

 - ⚡ New!
 Added `ActiveRecordConnectionRegistry.AddDefaultConnection(const aConnetionDefName: String)`.
 The connection definition **must** be known by FireDAC.
 This method simplifies the most common scenario shown below.

     ```delphi